Governor Cuomo among those nominated for TIME’s ‘Person of the Year’

-The magazine says the award honors “the person or group of people who had the greatest influence on the events of the year – for better or worse.”
+The magazine said the award honors “the person or group of people who had the greatest influence on the events of the year – for better or worse.”

 There are 80 nominees this year.
 The nominees in the mix include Dr. Anthony Fauci, President Donald Trump, TikTok Creators and many more in the public eye.